Lutymane/Steam-Scripts/README.md

 Script for fast kicking all members from steam group.
 It requires tampermonkey/greasemonkey.

-How to install: open kick_all_members_script.js then click "Raw" and extension auotomatically ask you to install this.
+How to install: open kick_all_members_script.js then click "Raw" and extension automatically ask you to install this.